 - Put the pill on your tongue, put some water in your mouth but don’t swallow, tilt your chin toward your chest, and swallow.

 - Here’s a video they can watch showing how to do the above two options.

 - No matter what you try, they need to be motivated to try it.
 This can’t be forced.
 Ask them if they want to learn.

 Make sure they understand that medicine is not candy.
 Also, put the medications in a safe place where your child can’t get into it.
 We had a rule that they had to ask me first before they took any medications so I could check correct dosage for their age and weight.
-They still ask me what they should take for headaches or muscle aches.
+Even as teenagers they still ask me what they should take for headaches or muscle aches.